AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-filter-rules-for-table.md

 After you add a table to a report, you can set up filter rules to limit the information that displays in the table.
 With the right access, you can also modify a table in an existing report at any time.

 <!--
-[insert more in-depth info here on filters rules, and/or, modifiers, etc.]
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">[insert more in-depth info here on filters rules, and/or, modifiers, etc.]</p>
 -->

 There are 3 components in a filter rule: